BUNPC/ninjaWeb/README.md

 ---

+## Enable SPI kernal module

+Run ```sudo raspi-config``` in the terminal, select interface options and Enable automatic loading of SPI kernal module.

 ## Setup `data-server` and `bokeh-server` Environments

-Once you've SSH'd into the Raspberry Pi, run these commands to set up the `data-server` and `bokeh-server` environments:
+Now run these commands to set up the `data-server` and `bokeh-server` environments:

 ```bash
 cd ~/ninjaWeb/data-server/